Microsoft partners Lenovo, Tencent to offer XP tech support in China

 Tencent, in a statement to Reuters, said it will provide permanent XP support free of charge, and that it has set up two 24-hour hotlines.
 Lenovo declined to comment.

-Among other partners, Qihoo 360 Technology Co will offer security support and, for 299 yuan ($48.25), help users transition to newer versions.
+Among other partners, Qihoo 360 Technology Co QIHU.N will offer security support and, for 299 yuan, help users transition to newer versions.

 "Qihoo 360 will continue to provide Windows XP support to Chinese users as long as there are still XP users in China," Alex Xu, Qihoo 360 co-chief financial officer, told Reuters.